Emergency Dentistry – Longmont, CO

 How to Handle Common Dental Emergencies

-The first step you should always take if you find yourself in the midst of a dental emergency in Longmont is to contact our office.
+The first step you should always take if you find yourself in the midst of a dental emergency in Longmont is to contact our dental office.
 Our friendly team will provide you with important first-aid guidance and schedule a same-day visit for you.
-Before you make your way to our practice, take a look at the tips we’ve included below on how to handle the most common emergency situations that we see.
+Before you make your way to our dental office, take a look at the tips we’ve included below on how to handle the most common emergency situations that we see.

 Toothaches are often a sign of an infection that has developed within the inner chamber of your tooth.
 To help with the pain, you can take an over-the-counter medication like ibuprofen.
 If you notice any swelling, place a cold compress on the outside of your mouth for 10-minute increments.